 The Healing Syrup of The Turks: Pekmez

-On a hot summer day in Finike, best known for its oranges, the symbol of the town, my turkish friend and I were walking down the aisle of farmers markets […]
+On a hot summer day in Finike, best known for its oranges, the symbol of the town, my Turkish friend and I were walking down the aisle of farmers markets […]

-On a hot summer day in Finike, best known for its oranges, the symbol of the town, my Turkish and I were walking down the aisle of farmers markets where the bright colours of fresh food mingled with their delicious scents creating a fairy-tale like atmosphere that completely absorbed us.
+On a hot summer day in Finike, best known for its oranges, the symbol of the town, my Turkish friend and I were walking down the aisle of farmers markets where the bright colours of fresh food mingled with their delicious scents creating a fairy-tale like atmosphere that completely absorbed us.
 For a moment a stallholder, who was an old and cheerful man, stopped us and invited us for Turkish tea.
 He said that our hippie-like look had attracted his attention.
 In the middle of the conversation that had begun with this stallholder, I began to look at what he was selling, seeing this, the stallholder began to talk about his goods in Turkish.
-I was waiting for the translation of this by my Turkish , but they themselves were preoccupied with looking at me and laughing.
+I was waiting for the translation of this by my Turkish friend, but they themselves were preoccupied with looking at me and laughing.
 In the end everything became clear; what he sold was Harnup Pekmezi and what the old man was telling my friend was what the reputation of this product was known for – heightening arousal and sexual drive.

 Rosehip Pekmez